dianpoint/summer/README.md

 ### Validation Module

-+ Rich Validation Rules: The validation module offers a wide range of validation rules, including length checks, regular expression matching, and collection size validations.
++ **Rich Validation Rules**: The validation module offers a wide range of validation rules, including length checks, regular expression matching, and collection size validations.
 For example, you can easily validate strings for minimum and maximum lengths, and collections for size ranges.

-+ Annotation-Based Validation: Supports annotation-based validation.
++ **Annotation-Based Validation**: Supports annotation-based validation.
 You can use custom annotations to mark fields in classes and perform validation operations on objects.
 For instance, use the @NotNull and @Pattern annotations to validate user-defined objects.

-+ +Collection Validation: Provides specific validation capabilities for collections.
++ **Collection Validation**: Provides specific validation capabilities for collections.
 You can set validation rules for the entire collection as well as for each element in the collection.

+### Batch Task Processing Module

++ **Main and Sub-Task Management**: Includes entities such as MainTask and SubTask, and corresponding data access objects (MainTaskDao).
+It can manage the status, progress, and related information of main and sub-tasks.

++ **Task Monitoring and Recovery**: The TaskWatchdog class periodically checks for stuck tasks and attempts to recover them, ensuring the reliability of task processing.

 ## Getting Started